ajschrand/nyt-answer-key/README.md

  5. Recieve feedback on the quality of the guess and eliminate now-invalid groupings accordingly.
  6. If the puzzle is not solved, return to step 4.

- Be aware that the Connections solver performs very poorly in human terms.
-Grouping words together is a very abstract task, and this particular algorithm cannot accomplish it in the allotted amount of guesses for a typical Connections game.
-Also note that this algorithm requires too much memory to run on a free instance of Render, so the website simply filters invalid guesses instead.

 ## Sudoku